BSA Troop 29 Parent Guide Rev 5-6-07

 October Wreath fundraiser benefit the participating scouts.
 They may use the money for any scout related

 activity.
-A small portion is retained by the troop for equipment needs.
+A portion is retained by the troop for equipment needs.
 The scouts in the High Adventure program may

 participate in additional fundraising to offset the cost of their trips.